jeftegoes/AwsOverview/README.md

   - EC2 Instances, Databases, Load Balancers, EBS volumes...
 - Tip: Chef or Puppet needed => AWS OpsWorks.

-### 10.15.
+### 10.9.
 AWS Amplify

 - AWS Amplify is a set of purpose-built tools and features that lets frontend web and mobile developers quickly and easily build full-stack applications on AWS, with the flexibility to leverage the breadth of AWS services as your use cases evolve.
 - With Amplify, you can configure a web or mobile app backend, connect your app in minutes, visually build a web frontend UI, and easily manage app content outside the AWS console.
-- Ship faster and scale effortlessly—with no cloud expertise needed.
+- Ship faster and scale effortlessly-with no cloud expertise needed.

-### 10.16.
+### 10.10.
 Deployment - Summary

 - CloudFormation: (AWS only):
   - Infrastructure as Code, works with almost all of AWS resources.